-- Mr. Darshak Rupani (DIN: 03121939), is liable to retire by rotation at the 32nd Annual General Meeting of the Company and being eligible he has offered himself for re-appointment.
-The Board recommends his re-appointment to the members of the Company. - The Board Proposes the appointment of Mr. Dharmesh Bhanushali in terms of section 152 of the Companies Act, 2013 as Director (Non-executive Independent Director) w.e.f. the date of 32nd Annual General Meeting held on 15th September, 2022.
+- Mr. Darshak Rupani (DIN: 03121939), is liable to retire by rotation at the 34th Annual General Meeting of the Company and being eligible he has offered himself for re-appointment.
+The Board recommends his reappointment to the members of the Company. - The Board proposes re-appointment of Mr. Pritesh Doshi (DIN: 08368392) for the second term of his tenure as Independent Director of the Company.
+Based on the recommendation of NRC, the Board of Directors of the Company at their meeting held on 22nd June, 2024 recommend his appointment at the upcoming Annual General Meeting.
+Mr. Pritesh Doshi has earlier served as a Non-executive Independent Director of the Company for a term beginning from 21st February, 2019 upto 28th May 2022